NewAgeNations/solana_tradingagent_ai/README.md

 ### **Smart Contracts**

-- Automate processes like token distribution and profit-sharing.
+- Automate processes like token distribution and incentives.

 ---